francksefu/WebApp/README.md

 # 📖 Blog app<a name="about-project"></a>.

-The Blog app will be a classic example of a blog website.
+The Blog okay app will be a classic example of a blog website.
 You will create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>